daronphang/coding_resources/javascript/regex.md

 \0      Find a NULL character
 ```

-### Quantifiers
+### Factors
-Quantifier is appended to a character or a character class and specifies how many is needed.
+Each factor can optionally be followed by a quantifier that determines how many times the factor is allowed to be repeated.
 ```
 [].^S*+?{}()\|
 ```